 * Features available for an additional fee

 VoIP providers equip businesses with phone systems to place, answer, route, and manage phone calls.
 Many also offer features like voicemail, CRM integration, virtual faxing, local and toll-free phone numbers, and international calling.
-Top VoIP providers have affordable, easy to use phone systems with top-notch customer support.
+Top VoIP providers should also be affordable and have easy to use phone systems with top-notch customer support.

-Therefore, we evaluated Nextiva and Vonage based on:
+Therefore, we evaluated Nextiva and Vonage based on the following criteria:

 - Price – We evaluated the pricing structure of both phone service providers and compared package costs on a per-user basis.